 and ._y

 .
 You can use the setter method to store a new value in the corresponding managed attribute.
-From this code, you can confirm that Python doesn’t restrict access to non-public attributes.
-Whether or not you do so is up to you.
+From the two final examples, you can confirm that Python doesn’t restrict access to non-public attributes.
+Whether or not you access them directly is up to you.

 The Pythonic Approach

-Even though the example you just saw uses the Python coding style, it doesn’t look Pythonic.
-In the example, the getter and setter methods don’t perform any further processing with ._x
+Even though the example you just saw uses the Python coding style, it isn’t Pythonic.
+In the example, the getter and setter methods don’t perform any further processing with the values of ._x

 and ._y